-Alaska Wildland Adventures (AWA) owns and operates Kenai Backcountry Lodge (KBL), which is located within the boundaries of the Kenai National Wildlife Refuge.
-Kenai Backcountry Lodge is a separate operation, but there is a great deal of interchange between Kenai Riverside Lodge (AWA's headquarters for summer operations) and KBL.
-Many of AWA's Guided Journeys spend 2-3 nights at KBL, and independent travelers can book into Kenai Backcountry Lodge packages as well (please refer to AWA's brochure or website for more information).
+Alaska Wildland Adventures (AWA) owns and operates Kenai Backcountry Lodge (KBL), which is located in the boundaries of Kenai National Wildlife Refuge.
+Kenai Backcountry Lodge is a separate operation, but there is a great deal of interchange between Kenai Riverside Lodge (AWA’s headquarters for summer operations) and KBL.
+Many of AWA’s all-inclusive trips spend 2-3 nights at KBL, and independent travelers can book into KBL packages as well.
 KBL offers a special opportunity for travelers to intimately experience the wilderness of the Kenai National Wildlife Refuge.

-The lodge, which is accessible only by boat, is located on the shore of a glacier-carved lake (Skilak Lake) and was originally established as a historic hunting lodge in the 1930s.
-The lodge later became a private inholding after the creation of the Kenai National Wildlife Refuge.
+The lodge, which is accessible only by boat, is located on the shore of glacier-carved Skilak Lake and was originally built as a historic hunting lodge in the 1930s.
+The lodge later became a private inholding after the creation of Kenai National Wildlife Refuge.
 We have worked hard to protect and preserve the natural environment on the lodge property.
 In accordance with these goals, we have kept the overall capacity low, accommodating only 16-18 guests at a time.

 At Alaska Wildland Adventures, we seek highly motivated, personable and respectful employees to spend their summers with us.
 We have high standards from all staff in community relations, group living skills and stewardship of the surrounding land.

-Our facility is located near the small community of Cooper Landing, and with our summer staff in the area numbering over 65 people, our impact on our neighbors can be significant and potentially negative.
+Our facility is located near the small community of Cooper Landing, and with our summer staff in the area numbering over 65 people (including those at Kenai Riverside Lodge), our impact on our neighbors can be significant and potentially negative.
 We ask that staff members respect the community and use discretion when attending public venues in the town, whether they are the library, grocery store, a softball game or local restaurants and bars.
 As a representative of Alaska Wildland Adventures, be considerate and courteous to the community, both on and off duty.

-At Alaska Wildland Adventures' Kenai Backcountry Lodge, staff are housed in two-person Yukon tents with limited amenities.
+At KBL, staff are housed in two-person Yukon tents with limited amenities.
 Some creature comforts are available in facilities shared by staff: where meals are served; the bathroom, with showers, toilets, and sinks for staff; and a quiet cabin, for reading, game playing and watching movies.

 We become family-like in many ways, for better or worse, during our time at this facility.
 This requires respect for oneself as well as peers and co-workers.
 We have established guidelines for the communal areas to provide a positive group living experience for all staff members, including quiet hours and housekeeping of communal areas.
 You will be asked to take part in communal living maintenance throughout the season.